 - Select the transactions you want to group from the Business Transactions list.
 Use the control or shift keys to multi-select business transactions.

-- Right-click on the selected transactions and choose Create Group from the right-click menu.
+- Right-click the selected transactions and choose Create Group.

-- Give the group a name, verify the transactions you selected, and click the Create Group button:
+- Give the group a name, verify the transactions you selected, and click Create Group.